RalphA17/RalphA17/README.md

 - 👋 Hi, I’m @RalphA17
-- 👀 I’m interested in looking for a job as a developer
+- 👀 I’m interested in looking for a job as a Front-End Developer.
-- 🌱 I’m currently learning GitHub
+- 🌱 I’m currently learning React and making my own Portfolio.
-- 💞️ I’m looking to collaborate on projects that involve HTML, JS, or C#.
+- 💞️ I’m looking to collaborate on projects that involve HTML, JS, JavaScript or C#.
 - 📫 How to reach me, contact me through email.
-My email is RalphAyala17@outlook.com.
+My email is: RalphAyala17@outlook.com.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like to workout 3-4 days a week.
 Split routine.